Curse of scale-freeness: Intractability of large-scale optimization with multi-start methods: Introduction

 \section{Introduction}

-This paper aims to theoretically understand the intractability of large-scale combinatorial optimization with multi-start methods (\citealt{Mart13,Mart18}).
-The multi-start method is a standard strategy of metaheuristics, which repeatedly restarts a local search algorithm with a diversification (or exploration) mechanism.
-In terms of diversification mechanism, we can classify multi-start methods into two types: (i) random multi-start (RMS) methods such as the random multi-start local search and the greedy randomized adaptive search procedure (\citealt{Res16}), and (ii) random perturbation (RP) methods such as the iterated local search (ILS) (\citealt{Lou19}), the variable neighborhood search (\citealt{Han01}), and the memetic algorithm (\citealt{Neri12}).
-The RMS method generates an initial solution by a randomized construction algorithm from scratch, while the RP method does this by perturbing an obtained good solution (locally optimal ones in many cases).
-In general, the multi-start method achieves relatively good performance despite its simple implementation and has been a standard comparison in designing heuristic algorithms for many problems in real applications.
+The purpose of this paper is to statistically reveal the intractability of large-scale optimization with the multi-start method \citep{Mart13,Mart18}.
+The multi-start method is a standard metaheuristic strategy that iteratively restarts a local search (LS) algorithm with a diversification strategy.
+In terms of diversification strategies, multi-start methods can be classified into two types: (i) random multi-start (RMS) methods (see Algorithm~\ref{algo_RMS}), such as random multi-start local search and greedy randomized adaptive search procedure (GRASP) \citep{Res16}; and (ii) random perturbation methods (see Algorithm~\ref{algo_RP}), such as iterated local search (ILS) \citep{Lou19}, variable neighborhood search \citep{Han01}, and memetic algorithms \citep{Neri12}.
+The RMS method generates an initial solution from scratch by using a randomized construction algorithm, whereas random perturbation methods do so by perturbing an existing {\it good} (often locally optimal) solution.
+In general, the multi-start method achieves relatively good performance despite its simple implementation, making it a standard benchmark for designing heuristic algorithms in many real-world applications.

-To achieve the aim of this paper, we focus on the RMS method and study the difficulty in closing the gap (error) of the best empirical objective value (best EOV) from the optimal one in large-scale optimization problems.
-The RMS is one of the representative multi-start methods and can serve as a random sampling of {\it good} solutions from a feasible domain.
-Strictly speaking, the {\it empirical (heuristically generated)} solutions by the RMS method might not be independent; moreover, their objective function values might not be either independent or identically distributed (i.i.d.).
-Nevertheless, considering the basic specification of the RMS method, it is reasonable to regard the RMS method as a generator of good solutions without unreasonable bias.
-Thus, we can expect that the set of empirical solutions by the RMS method provides us with informative pieces of knowledge on the distribution of good ones in a feasible domain.
+This paper clarifies the intractability of large-scale optimization with the multi-start method in the following way.
+First, we apply extreme value theory (EVT) to the process of solving a large-scale optimization problem by the RMS method (Algorithm~\ref{algo_RMS}), which is straightforward to analyze mathematically.
+We then derive power-law formulas for the improvement process of the empirical objective values (EOVs)---where ``objective value" is an abbreviation for ``objective function value"---generated by iteratively running the RMS method.
+These power-law formulas provide a theoretical basis for understanding the intractability of large-scale optimization, which we figuratively express as the {\it curse of scale-freeness}.
+Furthermore, through numerical experiments---rather than theoretical analysis using EVT---we confirm that even the ILS method (Algorithm~\ref{algo_RP}), commonly regarded as a high-performance random perturbation method, cannot readily break the curse of scale-freeness.

+As in \cite{Gidd14}, this paper considers a class of large-scale mixed-integer programming problems described by a feasible domain $\bbS$, a set of decision variables $\vc{s} \in \bbS$, and a nonnegative objective function $x(\vc{s})$ to be maximized: